PaoloZicari/IntelligentTicketManagement/README.md

 Two ensemble combiners are provided: Stacking and MOE.
 Moreover, explanation is supported with the generation of word clouds and LIME (Locally Interpretable Model-agnostic Explanations) methods.

+# Authors
+The code is developed and maintained by Paolo Zicari, Gianluigi Folino, Massimo Guarascio and Luigi Pontieri (p.zicari@dimes.unical.it , gianluigi.folino@icar.cnr.it, massimo.guarascio@icar.cnr.it, luigi.pontieri@icar.cnr.it)

+# Usage
+First, download this repo:

+You need to have 'python3' installed.
+You also need to install 'numpy', 'pandas==1.0.3', and 'sklearn <=0.21', 'imbalanced-learn==0.5.0', 'Keras==2.2.4' and 'tensorflow==1.14.0'.

+Then, you can run:
+ - TrainingTest_EnsembleClassifier.py
+ - explanation.py

+For training and testing the ensemble model, Endava Dataset is used.
+To download Endava Dataset go to https://github.com/gabrielpreda/Support-Tickets-Classification